-- All new members of staff and board members will receive a comprehensive induction into War Child Canada's Child Safeguarding Policy by either a Child Safeguarding Representative or Child Safeguarding Focal Point; - Refresher trainings in child safeguarding will be delivered to all staff on a yearly basis facilitated by the Child Safeguarding Focal Point.
-Child Safeguarding Focal Points will also play a role in training field-based staff and partners where possible, in organizational child safeguarding; - Child Safeguarding Representatives must receive refresher training as and when relevant to ensure they are up to date on new developments in child safeguarding best practice; - Child protection will form part of the agenda of staff meetings if tabled by the Child Safeguarding Representative and/or Focal Point(s); - Employees and any third parties who are to have direct contact with children either in Canada or as part of an overseas project visit will receive an induction into War Child Canada's Code of Conduct, as well as the relevant country-specific code of conduct, by a Child Safeguarding Representative, the Child Safeguarding Focal Point, or a Country Director; - Field-based Child Safeguarding Focal Points are responsible for orienting/involving children involved in War Child Canada projects on/in all aspects of War Child Canada's Child Safeguarding Policy and procedures.
-They must be supported by War Child Canada staff; and - Child Safeguarding Representatives(s) will monitor and review the effectiveness of the child safeguarding training on an annual basis.
+- All new members of staff will receive a comprehensive induction into War Child Canada's Child Safeguarding Policy. - Refresher trainings in child safeguarding will be delivered to all staff. - Child Safeguarding Focal Points must receive refresher training as and when relevant to ensure they are up to date on new developments in child safeguarding best practice. - Child protection will form part of the agenda of staff meetings if tabled by the Child Safeguarding Focal Point. - Employees and any third parties who are to have direct contact with children either in Canada or as part of an overseas project visit will receive an induction into War Child Canada's Code of Conduct. - Country-based Child Safeguarding Focal Points are responsible for orienting/involving children involved in War Child Canada projects on/in all aspects of War Child Canada's Child Safeguarding Policy and procedures.
+They must be supported by War Child Canada staff. - Child Safeguarding Focal Points will monitor and review the effectiveness of the child safeguarding training on an annual basis.
 This process should involve the participation of children as and when appropriate.